-> - Log-Likelihood : the natural logarithm of the Maximum Likelihood Estimation(MLE) function.
-MLE is the optimisation process of finding the set of parameters which result in best fit.
+- Log-Likelihood : the natural logarithm of the Maximum Likelihood Estimation(MLE) function.
+MLE is the optimization process of finding the set of parameters that result in the best fit.

-> - LL-Null : the value of log-likelihood of the model when no independent variable is included(only an intercept is included).
+- LL-Null : the value of log-likelihood of the model when no independent variable is included(only an intercept is included).

 - Pseudo R-squ. : a substitute for the R-squared value in Least Squares linear regression.
 It is the ratio of the log-likelihood of the null model to that of the full model.

 Predicting on New Data :

 Now we shall test our model on new test data.
 The test data is loaded from this csv file.

 The predict() function is useful for performing predictions.
 The predictions obtained are fractional values(between 0 and 1) which denote the probability of getting admitted.
 These values are hence rounded, to obtain the discrete values of 1 or 0.